Hiperultimate/trpc-turborepo-next-tailwind-prisma-openapi-swaggerui-template/README.md

 # tRPC Server Client Turborepo Template

+🚧 **This is a TEMPLATE** 🚧

+A clean **template** designed to kickstart your project, sparing you the effort of configuring everything from scratch.

 This is a straightforward monorepo that includes an Express tRPC server with Prisma ORM.
 The server interacts with a Next.js application and provides a wide range of features through tRPC.

 With this template, you can quickly set up a powerful server-client architecture for your web application.
 The combination of Express, tRPC, Prisma and Next.js offers a seamless development experience and enables you to build robust and efficient applications with the ease of adding API documentation through OpenApi and SwaggerUI which comes integrated into this template.